SamuelQuinones/nextjs-typescript-boilerplate/README.md

 This boilerplate was put together with **NPM** but is **absoutely usable with YARN**.
 If you do opt to use yarn, remember to delete the `package-lock.json` 😉.

-This boilerplate does include a `.vscode` folder as I myself use I myself use [Visual Studio Code](https://code.visualstudio.com/) like with NPM and YARN; **you can use this boiler plate with any IDE!**
+As a side note - even if you are using `npm`, I recommend deleting the `package-lock.json` file and running `npm install` to reset it **before you make any changes to the rest of the template**

-If **_you_** use Visual Studio Code, you can make use of some [added benefits](#the-vscode-folder) in this boilerplate.
+If you use [Visual Studio Code](https://code.visualstudio.com/), you can make use of some [added benefits](#the-vscode-folder) in this boilerplate.
+Like with NPM and YARN; **you can use this boiler plate with any IDE!**

 By default, this project has a [MIT](https://choosealicense.com/licenses/mit/) License, if your project uses a different license or no license at all, be sure to modify or delete accordingly.

-You can learn more about choosing a license here https://choosealicense.com/licenses/mit/ and here https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository
+You can learn more about choosing a license here https://choosealicense.com/ and here https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository

 I am always open to suggestions on how to improve this, so if you have something you'd like to suggest feel free to open a PR!
 And if you face problems you can open an issue and we'll try and get it sorted!